ryanvahl/FileProcessing/README.md

 - Install
     - `npm install -g nodemon`
 - Use
-    - The keyword "nodemon" can be used to run the file that `package.json `is pointing to.
+    - The keyword "nodemon" can be used to run the file that `package.json ` that the main property is pointing to.
 In this case it's `index.js`

 ## Module express-fileupload